|

 Publications | Forthcoming Events | Correspondence | Portraits |

-Links | E-texts | Contact
+Links | E-texts | Contact | Accessibility

-The Image Collection is based primarily on the visual materials
+primarily on the visual materials and realia contained in Edinburgh

-and realia contained in Edinburgh University Library's Corson
+University Library's Corson Collection.

-drawings, engravings, etchings, lithographs, and photographs.
-The
+engravings, etchings, lithographs, and photographs.
+The realia

-realia consist of memorabilia and other
+consist of memorabilia and other examples of material culture associated

-and haunts (especially Abbotsford).
+with Scott and his homes and haunts (especially Abbotsford).

 In addition, there are playbills, title pages, and illustrative